 Jet A-1 is a kerosene-type aviation turbine fuel and the global standard fuel for commercial, civil, and many military aircraft powered by gas-turbine engines.
-It is engineered to provide safe, reliable, and efficient performance under extreme operating conditions, including high altitudes, very low ambient temperatures, and high thermal stress inside turbine engines.
+It is specifically engineered to provide safe, reliable, and efficient performance under the extreme operating conditions encountered during modern air travel, including high altitudes, very low ambient temperatures, and high thermal stress inside turbine engines.

 Refining & Manufacturing Process